tkow/artifact-registry-npm-tools/README.md

 This repository contains tools to simplify the process of working with npm packages using Artifact Registry and bun.

-This library is inherited from https://github.com/GoogleCloudPlatform/artifact-registry-npm-tools.
+This library inherits from https://github.com/GoogleCloudPlatform/artifact-registry-npm-tools.

 # Artifact Registry Module